William Brownlow (1726–1794)

-William Brownlow PC (I) (10 April 1726 – 28 October 1794) of Lurgan, Co.
-Armagh was an Anglo-Irish politician.
+William Brownlow PC (I) (10 April 1726 – 28 October 1794) of Lurgan, County Armagh was an Anglo-Irish politician.

+Early life

 He was the only son of William Brownlow MP and Lady Elizabeth Hamilton, daughter of James Hamilton, 6th Earl of Abercorn and Elizabeth Reading.

+Career

-Brownlow served as High Sheriff of Armagh for 1750 and was first elected to the Irish House of Commons as the Member of Parliament for Armagh County in 1753, styled The Right Honourable and holding the seat until his death.
+Brownlow served as High Sheriff of Armagh for 1750 and was first elected to the Irish House of Commons as the Member of Parliament for County Armagh in 1753, styled The Right Honourable and holding the seat until his death.
 He was also returned for the Strabane constituency in 1768, but was replaced in 1769.
 He was an officer of the Irish Volunteers and one of the founding subscribers of the Bank of Ireland in 1783.
 He was generally seen as a reformer, although there were allegations that he misused public funds to improve his demesne.

+Personal life

-He married firstly Judith Letitia Meredyth, daughter of the Reverend Charles Meredyth, Dean of Ardfert, and had at least two sons: his heir William, and Charles.
-He married secondly Catherine Hall, daughter of Roger Hall of Mount Hall, County Down, by whom he had at least six further children; including Elizabeth, who married John Bligh, 4th Earl of Darnley, and the Rev. Francis Brownlow, who married Catherine, daughter of Anthony Brabazon, 8th Earl of Meath.
+He married firstly Judith Letitia Meredyth, daughter of the Reverend Charles Meredyth, Dean of Ardfert, and had at least two sons and a daughter, including: